ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Introduction
 ============

-This document explains why, how and when you should use unit tests for Ansible modules.
+This document explains why, how and when you should use unit tests for Ansible network modules.
 The document doesn't apply to other parts of Ansible for which the recommendations are normally closer to the Python standard.
-There is basic documentation for Ansible unit tests in the developer guide :ref:`testing_units`.
-This document should be readable for a new Ansible module author.
-If you find it incomplete or confusing, please open a bug or ask for help on Ansible IRC.
+There is basic documentation for Ansible unit tests in the developer guide :ref:`testing_units` and :ref:`testing_units_modules`.
+This document should be readable for a new Ansible network module author.
+If you find it incomplete or confusing, please open a bug or ask for help on Ansible-network IRC.

 What Are Unit Tests?
 ====================

 Ansible includes a set of unit tests in the :file:`test/units` directory.
 These tests primarily cover the internals but can also can cover Ansible modules.
-The structure of the unit tests matches the structure of the code base, so the tests that reside in the :file:`test/units/modules/` directory are organized by module groups.
+The structure of the unit tests matches the structure of the code base, so the tests that reside in the :file:`test/units/modules/network` directory are organized by module groups.

 Integration tests can be used for most modules, but there are situations where